astrochili/defold-operator/README.md

 ## Install

-Add links to the zip-archives of the latest versions of [defold-operator](https://github.com/astrochili/defold-operator/releases) and [defold-pointer-lock](https://github.com/indiesoftby/defold-pointer-lock) to your Defold project as [dependencies](http://www.defold.com/manuals/libraries/).
+Add links to the zip-archive of the latest versions of [defold-operator](https://github.com/astrochili/defold-operator/releases) to your Defold project as [dependencies](http://www.defold.com/manuals/libraries/).

+If you plan to lock the cursor pointer, add a link to the latest version of [defold-pointer-lock](https://github.com/indiesoftby/defold-pointer-lock).

 ## Quick Start